anstar123/SOP/README.md

      - Press '1' for Minimax (hardest)
      - Press '2' for Hill Climbing (medium)
      - Press '3' for Simulated Annealing (changes difficulty)
-   - Press 'R' to restart the game
+   - Press 'R' to restart the game at any point of game or after the game ends

 ## Game Rules